mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 treatment.
 One solution is to remove the list of supported plugins from the transport parameters, to remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
-Within the default policy, at least one plugin validator MUST be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting mechanism built-in to the plugin.
-Moreover, the validator MAY require source code availability and public knowledge of the pseudo-identity of its developer.
-To avoid leaking information to the network, the injection of a set of plugins (while being encrypted) SHOULD be indistinguishable from any other set of plugins.
+Within the default policy, at least one plugin validator could be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting mechanism built-in to the plugin.
+Moreover, the validator may require source code availability and public knowledge of the pseudo-identity of its developer.
+To avoid leaking information to the network, the injection of a set of plugins (while being encrypted) should be indistinguishable from any other set of plugins.

 One other solution to have privacy while supporting the cache system and 0-RTT